isync/www-video-download/README.md

 Scripts to download web videos from websites not (yet) supported by [youtube-dl](https://github.com/rg3/youtube-dl) or [p5-www-youtube-download](https://github.com/xaicron/p5-www-youtube-download).

+#### cnbc-downloader.pl

+CNBC offers segments from their programming for Video-on-demand viewing on their website.
+Save these videos for later with this script.

+Note that CNBC offers most of their videos also via YouTube, although usually a few hours later.
+But in case this script here fails, you might want use a script for YouTube downloads and save a video from there.

+Implements a simple SMIL parser - which ended up being unused, as the video URIs found there are not usuable without some additional URL parameter or so.

 #### bloomberg-downloader.pl

 Bloomberg Television offers full shows and segments from their programming for Video-on-demand viewing on their website.
 Save these videos for later with this script.

 Implements a simple M3U parser, actually the same one as found in the n24 and n-tv scripts.
 It's about time to massage this here into a proper library...

+The Bloomberg script is the first now to faciliate a "resume" scheme - in case a 500+ segment video download fails somewhere in the middle, the script will be able to re-use already downloaded segments and continue from there.
+(Works by tapping into LWP hooks, and writing to temp files)

 #### euronews-downloader.pl